 Stress is the body’s response to a situation.

 It starts off as a feeling to make you more alert.
 Without stress, humans would extinct.
-Our ancestors used the stress and anxiety to alert them for a potential danger, such as a 350+ kg tiger.
+Our ancestors used the stress and anxiety to alert them for potential danger, such as a 350+ kg tiger.